A linear PDF model for Bayesian inference

 In order to test both features, we consider the mean squared error between PDFs, evaluated at specific $x$-grid points as

 where $\mathbf{f}^{(i)}_T$ is the $i$-th member of a target ensemble of PDFs that we wish to reproduce, and $N_{\rm targ}$ is the total number of PDFs in the target ensemble.
 The vector $\vec{f}_{\vec{w}^{(i)}}$ is a function of the weights $\vec{w}^{(i)}$, which will be different for different target replicas, and are chosen to minimise the mean-squared error MSE.
 The second equality displays the definition of $\vec{f}_{\vec{w}}$ from the previous section.
-The PDF vectors $\vec{f}_T^{(i)}$ and $\vec{f}_{\vec{w}}^{(i)}$ are evaluated on the points of the standard LHAPDF \cite{Buckley:2014ana} grid that are $\geq 10^{-5}$; further, they represent \textit{stacked} vectors of flavours, so that for each $(i)$, $\vec{f}^{(i)}_T$ represents each of the $N_{\rm flav}$ flavours of a particular target evaluated on the LHAPDF grid, stacked as a vector.
+The PDF vectors $\vec{f}_T^{(i)}$ and $\vec{f}_{\vec{w}}^{(i)}$ are evaluated on the points of the standard LHAPDF \cite{Buckley:2014ana} grid that are $\geq 10^{-5}$; these PDFs are given at the parametrisation scale $Q_0 = 1.65\ \mathrm{GeV}$, although in principle the same exercise can be carried out at any choice of scale $Q$.
+Further, they represent \textit{stacked} vectors of flavours, so that for each $(i)$, $\vec{f}^{(i)}_T$ represents each of the $N_{\rm flav}$ flavours of a particular target evaluated on the LHAPDF grid, stacked as a vector.